Is there bottled water without microplastics?

 bottled water without microplastics

-March 27, 2025.
-With growing awareness of microplastics showing up everywhere—in our food, our drinks, even the air we breathe—you might be wondering: is there any bottled water without microplastics?
+With plastic particles showing up everywhere—in our food, our drinks, even the air we breathe—you might be wondering: is there any bottled water without microplastics?

 If you drink water from a plastic bottle, you are drinking plastic.